 RATNER: Well, I don't think we're doing that, of course not.
 I mean we don't support terrorism in any way.
 But this administration has taken a very broad view of material support.
 And of course, do I really think that I'm in jeopardy for this?
 I would hope not.
 But it certainly includes a very broad level of behavior, and the real problem is it's really up to the administration to define it and that's pretty sad to me.

 SHAPIRO: So far the courts have been vague about what's allowed.
 The only explicit ruling the Supreme Court offered on Americans as enemy combatants was in the case of Yasser Hamdi.
 There, the justices said an American detained on the battlefield in Afghanistan could be declared an enemy combatant as long as he had an opportunity to challenge his detention.
 The high court hasn't ruled yet on whether Americans picked up in the U.S. can be enemy combatants and under what standard.

 Now the legislation spells that out.
 Fordham law professor Catherine Powell says the court is more likely to defer to this rule than one that comes straight from the White House.

-Professor CATHERINE POWELL (Professor of Law, Fordham University): Going back to the Civil War, the Supreme Court has often felt more comfortable with actions that have the support of both the executive and legislative branch than those that just have the support of the executive branch.
+CATHERINE POWELL: Going back to the Civil War, the Supreme Court has often felt more comfortable with actions that have the support of both the executive and legislative branch than those that just have the support of the executive branch.

 Ari Shapiro, NPR News, Washington.